 - 1. Review development projects for consistency with adopted ALUCPs As needed - 2.
-Provide staff support for aviation agencies, local jurisdictions, and ALUC Ongoing - 3.
-Participate in California Airport Land Use Consortium As needed - 4.
-Develop amendments to the adopted ALUCPs based on consistency determinations for Master Plan Updates and Airport Layout Plans for the Placerville, Cameron Park, and Georgetown airports As needed - 5.
-Work with El Dorado County to coordinate ALUCPs with appropriate land use planning documents Ongoing - 6.
-Work with the City of Placerville to coordinate ALUCPs with appropriate land use planning documents Ongoing - 7.
+Provide staff support for airports, local jurisdictions, and ALUC Ongoing - Develop amendments to the adopted ALUCPs based on consistency determinations for Master Plan Updates and Airport Layout Plans for the Placerville, Cameron Park, and Georgetown airports - As needed - 4.
+Work with El Dorado County to coordinate ALUCPs with appropriate land use planning documents Ongoing - 5.
+Work with the City of Placerville to coordinate ALUCPs with appropriate land use planning documents Ongoing - 6.
 Commission staff will follow the public participation guidelines, as outlined by the Caltrans Goals of the Public Participation Plan Ongoing

 - 1. Determination of projects consistency with ALUCP As needed - 2.
 Determination of general plans consistency with ALUCP As needed - 3.
-Aviation-related grant proposals, funding plans, and interagency agreements Ongoing - 4.
-ALUC meeting agendas As needed - 5.
+Determination of zoning ordinance consistency with ALUCP As needed - 4.
+Aviation-related grant proposals, funding plans, and interagency agreements Ongoing - 5.
+ALUC meeting agendas As needed - 6.
 ALUCP amendments As needed

-Completion Schedule
+Completion Schedule Staff R